kostasb100/low-cost-plant-based-meat-moisture-device/README.md

   <em>Figure 14.
 Temporal evolution of the measured sample mass and the corresponding APV during the experiment with the translucent plastic sheet, illustrating inconsistencies in the mass measurements..</em>
 </p>

+Reasons for these results and potential improvements are described below.

 ## Future Work
 These are the areas in which the device could potentially be improved: